I sent a simple question to over 10,000 tennis players, coaches, and tennis parents:

 There are many players and coaches who strive for good and straight-to-the-point information.

-Now that I’ve been playing tennis for over 28 years and taught this wonderful sport, full time, for almost 13 years, it would a great pleasure of mine to share my knowledge.
+Now that I’ve been playing tennis for over 28 years and taught this wonderful sport full-time for almost 13 years, it would be a great pleasure of mine to share my knowledge.

-I’ve tried my best to give them my honest answers hoping to clarify the issues and giving solutions to improving their tennis.
+I’ve tried my best to give my honest answers, hoping to clarify the issues and give solutions to improving your tennis.

-I’d have to mention that some of the answers I provided below are already presented in great detail on my two websites (WebTennis24.com and WebTennisDrills.com).
-Some issues are going to be the material for future articles / videos, and the ones I could give my straight opinion are there to be read and debated (which I strongly advise you to do whether you agree with me or not).
+I’d have to mention that some of the answers I provided below are already presented in great detail on my website.
+Some issues are going to be the material for future articles/videos, and the ones I could give my straight opinion on are there to be read and debated (which I strongly advise you to do, whether you agree with me or not).